TechPodx/Techpodx/README.md

 <h1 align="center">Hi 👋, I'm Rasintha</h1>

-<h3 align="center">Hey there!
-I'm a dedicated full-stack developer with a strong passion for crafting robust applications that seamlessly blend frontend and backend elements.
+<h3 align="center">I'm a dedicated full-stack developer with a strong passion for crafting robust applications that seamlessly blend frontend and backend elements.
 My expertise spans a variety of programming languages, including JavaScript, C#, and Python, allowing me to bring versatility to my projects.
 I specialize in backend development using frameworks such as Node.js and Django, where I create powerful server-side logic and manage data effectively.

 On the frontend, I excel in designing intuitive and visually appealing user interfaces by leveraging modern technologies like React and Vue.js.
 CSS and HTML are second nature to me, ensuring a functional and aesthetically pleasing user experience.